St. Benedict Classical Academy offers a distinctive, classical education that seeks to help children grow in intellectual and moral virtue.

 With reading and discussion, writing to document hypotheses and observations with hands on activities and experimentation, children begin to hone their natural ability to investigate and learn.

 First graders study living things, the seasons, and water cycles.
 Second and third graders master their understanding of Ecosystems while digging deeper into the relationships and characteristics of plants, animals, Earth’s resources and weather, energy and light along with basic engineering principles as it relates to each topic.
 Fourth and Fifth graders master their understanding of plant and animal characteristics and functions and begin to add on more complex topics such as: Magnetism and Electricity, the Human Body and its Systems, Land Formations, Weather, Cells, The Solar System, Energy, Light and Sound.
 They will also utilize engineering concepts as it relates to each topic.

-Complementing the study of the Ancient world, students imitate the very first human writings (hieroglyphics) on the earliest form of paper (cuneiform) by inscribing their own hieroglyphic codes in clay.
+Complementing the study of the Ancient world, students imitate the very first human writings (hieroglyphics) on the earliest form of paper (papyrus) by inscribing their own hieroglyphic codes in clay.

 This study of art will naturally complement the study of History, Language Arts and Religion and in our beautifully integrated curriculum, exposing the students to the variety of ways peoples have expressed themselves through history.

 At St. Benedict Classical Academy, education empowers students to be the best they can be, the people God designed them to be.
 We believe students will only excel academically if they have learned and put into practice the human virtues that enable them to develop strong moral character–an internal compass that guides them to use their gifts for the common good.
 Growth in human virtue alongside instruction and practice of the faith leads to the development of faithful, responsible, considerate and committed people.